Test-Time Training with KV Binding Is Secretly Linear Attention: Conclusion

 We provide an alternative explanation by showing that TTT, even with complex inner loops involving multi-layer MLPs and momentum-based optimizers, can be analytically rewritten as a form of linear attention operator.
 Under this view, the inner loop does not perform meta learning in the conventional sense, but instead parameterizes a structured mixing of queries, keys, and values.
 Viewing TTT through the lens of linear attention not only resolves the observed paradoxes, but also enables principled simplifications, parallel implementations with improved efficiency, and a unified framework for understanding TTT variants.

-Our analysis applies to most current TTT formulations but is limited to settings where the inner-loop final layer is linear and bias-free.
-Extending these insights to nonlinear final layers, and exploring deeper connections between TTT and modern linear attention mechanisms in both directions, remain important avenues for future work.
+Our analysis applies broadly to TTT formulations based on key--value binding, but is limited to settings where the inner-loop final layer is linear and bias-free.
+Empirically, we focus on LaCT~\cite{zhang2025test} and ViTTT~\cite{han2025vit} as case studies because they are representative methods with open-source implementations.
+Other key--value-binding variants such as Titans~\cite{behrouz2026titans} and Atlas~\cite{behrouz2025atlas} also satisfy the assumptions of our theorems, and we expect our results to extend to them; empirical validation on these models is left to future work as their implementations become available.
+Extending these insights to nonlinear final layers, and exploring deeper connections between TTT and modern linear attention mechanisms in both directions, remain additional avenues for future work.